 The worm algorithm is described in INMOS technical note 24, 'Exploring multiple transputer arrays'.
-It is important to realise that the worm numbers transputers in the order in which it finds them, which may bear absolutely no relation whatsoever to any conceptual order which the user has in mind.
+It is important to realise that the worm numbers transputers in the order in which it finds them, which may bear no relation to any conceptual order which the user has in mind.